Golliath82pr/ai-governance-framework/README.md

 - Not a collection of useful CLAUDE.md snippets
 - Not a tool or installable package

 It's a **pattern language** — named, reusable solutions to recurring problems in human-AI collaboration.
 Adapt the patterns to your tools and workflow.
+Keep in mind that for a more professional version a full harnest, including controlpanels, QA, Regression testing will have to be done.
+Good luck!

 ## Origin & Limitations

-Built over 3+ months of daily, intensive Claude Code usage across multiple domains (ERP development, financial modeling, trading systems, web development, document automation).
+Built over 12+ months of daily, intensive Claude Code usage across multiple domains (ERP development, financial modeling, trading systems, web development, document automation, data science).
 Every pattern exists because a real problem demanded it — nothing was designed speculatively.

 **Empirical basis:** These patterns are validated through sustained personal usage (n=1), not controlled experiments.
 They solved real problems at scale for one heavy user.
 The framework is a formalized architecture with templates, not a research claim.
 Your mileage may vary — adapt what works, discard what doesn't.

 ## License